dvidelabs/flatcc/README.md

 `include/flatcc/support` which is only used for tests and samples.
 The exact set of required files may change from release to release, and it doesn't really matter with respect to the compiled code size.

-There are no plans to make frequent updates once the project becomes stable, but input from the community will always be welcome and included in releases where relevant, especially with respect to testing on different target platforms.

 ## Time / Space / Usability Tradeoff